PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 characterization checkpoint before production changes, and keep all tests sequential and single-process under `uv`.
 Continue with scoped commits and pushes only.
 Never create, update, reopen, or otherwise modify a pull request.

+## Terminal affine/Slice-SPP composite characterization checkpoint

+The refreshed AST inventory selected three adjacent unconditional and unconsumed results immediately after `_pre_terminal_cleanup_results`: terminal affine/Concat/Split summary, strict StridedSlice/Pad/Concat cleanup, and late SPP/Concat/Unary summary.
+The next statement is the QKV shape-extract cleanup.
+Both existing summary context aliases are the exact shared pass context, and the middle bridge operates on its `model_ir`.

+The new strict characterization records child order, exact current arguments, context-alias identity, both outer boundaries, absence of result consumers, and complete empty-model mapping schemas of lengths `(13, 1, 2)`.
+Focused validation reports `2 passed, 1 xfailed`; affected sequential validation reports `518 passed, 1 xfailed`.
+The sole expected failure requires `passes/terminal_affine_slice_spp_orchestration.py` and one replacement lowerer result.

+Two inherited StridedSlice AST tests were corrected during inventory.
+They referenced pre-terminal child locals removed by an earlier committed composite and a direct post-Add invocation now owned by existing orchestration modules.
+The owner-aware replacements preserve the original mutation-evidence totals and pass on the unchanged production baseline.

+At resume, implement
+`passes/terminal_affine_slice_spp_orchestration.py` as a straight-line three-stage owner accepting `ModelIRPassContext`.
+Pass `context` unchanged to the two summary owners, pass `context.model_ir` to the bridge owner, return the three raw mapping objects unchanged, replace only the three unconsumed lowerer locals, and preserve both outer boundaries.
+Run all affected and standard gates sequentially.
+Commit and push only; never create or modify a pull request.